Dimethyltryptamine / Homecoming

 Exhibition: 10 May - 10 June 2017

-‘Dimethyltryptamine / Homecoming’ is Jamie Evans' debut solo exhibition in North of England; the title refers to a psychedelic chemical compound which is endogenously found inside our brains.
-Jamie will be exhibiting a body of paintings which refer directly to his personal experiences with DMT.
-The exhibition includes a series of paintings that have only ever previously been exhibited in London.
-It will be a chance for people in the North East to see his work properly for the first time, and an opportunity to explore new possibilities in curation and installation.
+‘Dimethyltryptamine / Homecoming’ is Jamie Evans’ debut solo exhibition in North of England, the exhibition includes a series of paintings that have only ever previously been exhibited in London.
+It will be a chance for people in the North East to see his work properly for the first time.

 The preview for this exhibition takes place on Friday 5th May, 6pm – 9pm, featuring music, drinks, Peruvian Peanut and Potato soup, and a chance to meet the artist.
 The exhibition continuing to be open from 10th May – 10th June, Wednesday to Saturday, 12pm – 5pm.
 Entry is free.